 "Why?!"
 He had screamed at the little beast.
 "Why would you do this?!"

 "Kreacher?"
 The vile thing had croaked, its smirk widening.
-"Kreacher did not do this, Harry Potter did, Kreacher saw him, Kreacher watched him."
+"Kreacher did not do this.
+Harry Potter did this.
+Kreacher saw him, Kreacher watched him."

 Harry's mind had gone blank, before he slammed the house-elf into the wall.
 "You're a liar!"